← All tools

 // Modified (B)

-How to Use diff-checker
+How to Use This Free Side-by-Side Comparison Tool

 1. Paste the original text into the left panel and the modified text into the right panel.